 The Ops Room in August 1944.
-It was a large room with a dividing wall with window-like openings along top.
+The intercept and DFpositions were staffed by some 140 Wrens.in three shifts, working 24 hours a day.
+The intercept area was a large room with a dividing wall with window-like openings along top.
 There were more operators on the other side.
 The leftmost operating position is vacant.
 Standing is Leading Wren Elsie Michaels (nee Houlding) who is checking an intercept with another operator, possibly Wren Deirdre Van Hees (seated).
 Next to them is Wren Dawes in front of her receiver.
 At the right, Wren Butterfield is facing her receiver.
 One of the two other operators on her left is Viola Reid while the other remains unidentified at this time.
 Under the window are shelves of cups.
 Elsie Michaels is the Wren who kept the original copy of the message announcing Hitler's death.
 (Photo probably taken by Thomas Ian Hayes, VE3ABC of Ottawa, now deceased) More intercept positions are in evidence on the opposite side of the partition in the Ops Room.
 On the right and in the foreground is Wren Joy Kermack.
 The person to her left is unidentified while the furthest operator is Wren Nancy Alton (married name unknown).
 On the left side foreground, Wren Maggie Haliburton (nee Los).
 To her right is Helen Jakes (sp?) and next to her Mary Howell.
 Dead ahead and in front of the windows are two backup receivers stacked one on top of other.
 (Photo probably taken by Thomas Ian Hayes, VE3ABC of Ottawa, now deceased)

 Another key message was sent on June 6/45 and copied by Coverdale.
 It was transmitted by unidentified station callsign ADA on June 2 1945 at 1251 hours and was addressed to the thirty-eight U-boats listed with their Captains' names in parentheses.
 First two addressees had the abbreviation U BT before the number but the remainder did not.
 Translated, the message reads:TO:Untranslated, the message reads: